 Centerline cracking results from one of the following three phenomena: segregation-induced cracking, bead-shape-induced cracking, or surface-profile-induced cracking, as discussed in the following sections.
 Regardless of cause, centerline cracks are hot cracks that are solidification-related, occurring during the cooling of the weld bead.
 The volumetric contraction that occurs as the metal transforms from a hot liquid to a hot solid and then to a warm solid creates the driving force for this type of cracking.
 As hot cracks, centerline cracks will either be present immediately after solidification has taken place, or they will not occur.
-Centerline cracks can be internal to the individual weld bead, and not be surface-breaking, although this is the exception.
+Centerline cracks typically extend to the surface (face) of the weld.
+In some situations, centerline cracks can be internal to the individual weld bead, and not be surface-breaking, although this is the exception.